Application and Selection

 We ensure a diverse group of experienced leaders are involved across our assessment and selection process.
 This includes leaders who are BAME and/or disabled and/or those with protected characteristics under the Equality Act 2010.
 Assessors understand our ambitions around equality, diversity and inclusion.

 - Each written application is initially assessed anonymously by two independent assessors using both scores and comments.
 They include a diverse range of experienced professionals from the culture sector as well as alumni of the programme.

-- The average rate of applications to interview is around 10 to 1, however, this may differ depending on the specific criteria of a particular Fellowship.
+- The average rate of applications to places available is around 10 to 1.

 - As the written applications are assessed independently and by a range of contributors it is not possible to feedback at this stage to individual applicants.

 - If you are selected for interview and are not awarded a Fellowship we will offer feedback from the interview.